Be Compassionate Without Destroying Consistency

 For example, suppose you will bend your attendance policy, giving people an extra chance for extraordinary family circumstances during this time.
 What does that actually mean?
 It’s likely that your managers will have different interpretations of what constitutes “extraordinary.”

 Start by identifying what decisions fall into your “soft lines” bucket, and then play with some imaginary “what if” scenarios, and help the team collaborate and discuss what they would do.
 It’s far easier (and way less emotional) to calibrate on what compassion looks like in “pretend” situations.
-And, having already had a similar discussion makes it easier when the time comes to make the tough call.
+And, having already had a similar discussion makes it easier to be consistent when the time comes to make the tough call.

 And if there are areas where your team truly has discretion, be very clear about what those are.
 For example, if you only need people in “the office” (working synchronously) during certain hours, say so.
 And give them the flexibility to manage the rest of their schedule around their life.
 Or, perhaps you’re requiring every manager to hold a weekly one-on-one with each member of their team, but exactly what that looks like is up to them.